 Reading Corner

-book of the season
+book of the season (A Looong season)

 I’ve never met anyone else who has read Peake’s Gormenghast series.
 Which is such a shame.
 A poetic and intense satire of control set in the ivy-strewn stone domain of Gormenghast, I re-read this series recently and loved it just as much as I had the first time.